warp1337/opencv_facerecognizer/README.md

     python face_cropper.py Adam_Sandler /tmp/selected/adam_sandler /homes/flier/dev/ocvfacerec/data/haarcascade_frontalface_alt2.xml

-After successful execution you will end up with a separate *cropped* folder within each *person* or *class*.
-You need to copy/move the person/*cropped* folder to a different location and rename the folders according to the label, person respectively.
+After successful execution you will end up with a separate *cropped* folder in each *person's* folder.
+You need to copy/move the person/*cropped* folder to a different location and rename the folders according to the desired label, person respectively.
 All this should look like this:

         celeb_database/